 1 MHz above 1 GHz

-Note 1: A reference bandwidth is a bandwidth in which the spurious domain emission level is specified.
+Note 1: A reference bandwidth is a bandwidth in which the spurious domain emission level is specified;

-Note 2: Some services may use, close to the carrier, reference bandwidth values different from the above; these differences are quoted in the relevant service Annex.
+Note 2: Some services may use, close to the carrier, reference bandwidth values different from the above; these differences are quoted in the relevant service Annex;

-Note 3: As a special case, the reference bandwidth of all space stations’ spurious domain emissions should be 4 kHz.
+Note 3: As a special case, the reference bandwidth of all space stations’ spurious domain emissions should be 4 kHz;

-Note 4: The reference bandwidths for specifying spurious emissions in case of radar systems are provided in Appendix 3 of the Radio Regulations (see § 10).
-The bandwidths required for proper measurement of radar spurious domain emissions should be calculated for each particular radar system, and the measurement methods should be guided by the Recommendation ITU-R M.1177.
+Note 4: The reference bandwidths for specifying spurious emissions in case of radar systems are provided in Appendix 3 of the Radio Regulations [3] (see § 10).
+The bandwidths required for proper measurement of radar spurious domain emissions should be calculated for each particular radar system, and the measurement methods should be guided by the Recommendation ITU-R M.1177 [6];

 Note 5: As a general rule, the resolution bandwidth of the measuring receiver should be equal to the reference bandwidth as given in this recommend.
 To improve measurement accuracy, sensitivity and efficiency, the resolution bandwidth can be different from the reference bandwidth.
 When the resolution bandwidth is smaller than the reference bandwidth, the result should be integrated over the reference bandwidth.
 When the resolution bandwidth is greater than the reference bandwidth, the result for broadband spurious emissions should be normalised to the bandwidth ratio.
-For discrete spurious emissions, normalisation is not applicable, while integration over the reference bandwidth is still applicable;
+For discrete spurious emissions, normalisation is not applicable, while integration over the reference bandwidth is still applicable.

 that the levels of spurious domain emissions should be defined within a reference bandwidth;

 that the appropriate spurious domain emission limits should be applicable to all services as detailed by Table 2.
 Unless the Peak Envelope Power (PEP) is explicitly quoted, the spurious domain emission limits specified in this Recommendation from the transmitter into the antenna port are in terms of mean power.
-The mean power (P) of any spurious domain transmission from a burst transmitter is the mean power averaged over the burst duration.
+The mean power (P) of any spurious domain transmission from a burst transmitter is the mean power averaged over the burst duration:

-Note 1: In special cases, such as those referred in considering h), tighter limits may be required.
+Note 1: In special cases, such as those referred in considering h), tighter limits may be required;

 Note 2: It is recognised that, in principle, in some cases of narrowband and/or high power transmitters for all categories of services, there may be difficulties in meeting limits close to +/- 250% of the necessary bandwidth.
 These cases are reported in the service specific annexes, referred to in Table 2.

-Note 3: When a system is coupled to an "Active Antenna System", the limits of Table 2 should be met by the combined system; therefore compliance should be verified through an e.i.r.p. measurement (either near-field or far-field) and subsequent conversion to absolute power/attenuation values delivered to the transmission line, taking into account only the conventional "passive" gain (directivity) of the antenna.
+Note 3: When a system is coupled to an "Active Antenna System", the limits of Table 2 should be met by the combined system; therefore compliance should be verified through an e.i.r.p. measurement (either near-field or far-field) and subsequent conversion to absolute power/attenuation values delivered to the transmission line, taking into account only the conventional "passive" gain (directivity) of the antenna, or as a TRP measurement (either near-field or far-field) as described in Annex 2.

 that for the fast switching induced spurious domain emissions, an additional limit for their peak power will be necessary, however further study should be carried out to investigate the nature of the phenomenon prior to fixing specific limits;

-that, the limits specified within this Recommendation should be considered for new ETSI standards developed after the date at which the Recommendation is adopted
+that, the limits specified within this Recommendation should be considered for new ETSI standards developed after the date at which the Recommendation is adopted:

-Note 1: In the case where the limits referred to in this Recommendation are found to be more stringent than existing ETSI Standards (TBR/ETS/EN/ES), a revision process may need to be considered.
-If revised, the standard should, whenever technically and economically feasible, meet the limits in this Recommendation.
+Note 1: In the case where the limits referred to in this Recommendation are found to be more stringent than existing ETSI European Standards (EN) a revision process may need to be considered.
+If revised, the standard should, whenever technically and economically feasible, meet the limits in this Recommendation;